 Interior Painting Mistakes Everyone Has Made Without Realizing It

 Are you a DIY painter?
 Have you completed multiple painting projects?
 Are you pretty confident in your painting abilities?
-Well, unless you have followed all pertinent steps, you may be making some common painting mistakes that you aren’t even aware of.
+Well, unless you have followed all pertinent steps, you may be making some common interior painting mistakes that you aren’t even aware of.

-Here are the some of the most common painting mistakes that everyone has made at one time or another.
+Here are the some of the most common interior painting mistakes that everyone has made at one time or another.

 Choosing Low Quality Applicators